 Visitors will not need a smartphone to pay for parking.
 Other ways to pay include through the RingGo website or by calling the RingGo dedicated phone number.
 Alternatively, regular visitors may be interested in buying a Forestry England membership.
 Once signed up as a member there is nothing else that needs to be done, you will automatically be registered for free parking.

-A dedicated team will monitor the scheme and be on hand to provide information on how to use the new system.
+A dedicated team will monitor the scheme and provide information on how to use the new system.
 They will also help protect any locations being used for unofficial, damaging or dangerous parking including at entrances to car parks, at access points to forest properties and on verges.

 The New Forest will join many other forests across the country where Forestry England already charges for parking to help fund our work to care for the nation’s forests.